-S&P 500 ETFs give investors a variety of ways to buy the largest 500 companies in America, but with so many options, how do you know which funds to choose?
-Take a look at Benzinga’s picks for the best S&P 500 ETFs.
+S&P 500 ETFs give investors a variety of ways to buy the largest 500 companies in America, but with so many options, how do you know which fund fits your portfolio?
+Take a look at Benzinga’s top picks for the best S&P 500 ETFs.

 - iShares Core S&P 500 ETF (IVV)